mckaymadsen/cs201_project/README.md

  **Searching**
  The search is done with the strstr function in the string.h library.
 It returns a pointer to the first location of a string in the given second string.
 Becuase a hash table was used, there is really no way to avoid a linear search when looking for substrings.
- However, given the O(1) time for a Exact Title search, this was deemed acceptable.
+ However, given the O(1) time for a Exact Title search and the increased search ability, this was deemed acceptable.